tartiflette/tartiflette/docs/plugins/use-a-plugin.md

 sidebar_label: Use a plugin
 ---

-## Using a plugin.
+## Using a plugin

 1. Simply install it.
-Best method is using `pip install tartiflette-plugin-time-it`.
+Best method is using `pip install tartiflette-plugin-time-it`
 2. Then ask the `create_engine` api to load it like this:
 ```python
 engine = await create_engine(
     sdl,